Brazil travel advice

 Medical services and facilities

-Good health care is only available in major cities.
+Good health care is usually only available in urban areas.
 Quality of care varies greatly throughout the country.

-Some medical facilities in the state of Rio de Janeiro have closed or are providing limited services, due to lack of funding for their operations.
+Some medical facilities in the state of Rio de Janeiro have closed or are providing limited services due to a lack of funding.
 Private hospitals remain operational.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.